 Renata Komendova-Vlasankova.; Lumír Sommer.
 Separation and Preconcentration of Platinum Group Metals and Gold on Modified Silica and XAD Sorbents in the Presence of Cationic Surfactants for Their Determination by ICP-AES.
 Collect.
 Czech.
 Chem.
 Commun.
 2002, 67, (4), 454-470.

 Catalyst, used in combination with tungstophosphoric acid for the chemoselective oxidation of anilines to nitroso- or nitrobenzenes by hydrogen peroxide: J. Org.
 Chem., 58, 3633 (1993).

 Toxic if swallowed.
+Causes skin irritation.
+Causes serious eye damage.
 Fatal if inhaled.
-Causes skin irritation.
-Causes serious eye irritation.
 May cause respiratory irritation.